smic29/planner_app/README.md

   - Listed #2 in Issues Encountered.
 - [ ] Look into the need for being able to delete Categories?
 - [x] Fix main page layout
-- [ ] Find a way to fix creation so that it happens with Turbo Stream.
+- [x] Find a way to fix creation so that it happens with Turbo Stream.
 Modal?
 Div appears somewhere on screen?
+  - Went with a modal that closes after successful submission.
+- [ ] Broadcast issues with append.

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>